DataDog/hiring-engineers/answers.md

 After adding tags be sure to do a $ sudo service datadog-agent restart to apply YAML file changes.
 # Database Monitoring
-Deep dive into your enterprises database to quickly determine the database health and performance.
-The Datadog Agent collects telemetry data points directly from the database by logging in as a Read-only user.
+Deep dive into your enterprise's database to quickly determine health and performance.
+The Datadog Agent collects telemetry data points directly from the database by "logging in" as a Read-only user.
 It’s that simple!
-Configure the database parameters to match Datadog perquisite settings, Grant access to the agent, verify that the permissions are correct, and start visualizing efficient indexing, disk space, and other components.
+Configure the database parameters to match Datadog perquisite settings, grant access to the agent, verify that the permissions are correct, and start visualizing efficient indexing, disk space, and other components.

-## Installing MYSQL
+## Grant access

 <img width="471" alt="Creating Datadog user and grant basic permissions" src="https://user-images.githubusercontent.com/87458325/155818635-d4541565-801c-4b46-bcb5-ed8699446bbb.PNG">